MohitGoel92/Marketing-Adverts-Optimisation/README.md

 **Step 3:** We select the ad that has the highest Theta_i(n)

 In the python file attached, we will compare the results of the total_reward between the random model and the Thompson Sampling model.
 In summary, if we were to randomly assign an advert for the viewer, we observe the total_reward approximately being between 1,200 and 1,300.
 However, if we use the Thompson Sampling model we observe the total_reward to usually be around 2,500.
 Therefore the Thompson Sampling algortihm has approximately doubled the total_reward in comparison to the random selection method.
 This means double the viewers clicked the advert for the SUV, resulting in a higher number of possible sales.

+**References**

+All screenshots are formulas that were typed using an online latex tool: https://www.codecogs.com/latex/eqneditor.php